AliBara2004/F28WP-WORK/README.md

 # F28WP-Web Programming

-Will be pushing and committing new updates for this respoitory for 12 weeks, changes to the HTML and CSS code for zen garden will be changed, also descriptions will be added to display the constant updates aslong as updating this read me
+WEEK 1 (NO CHANGES): Will be pushing and committing new updates for this respoitory for 12 weeks, changes to the HTML and CSS code for zen garden will be changed, also descriptions will be added to display the constant updates aslong as updating this read me